filestack/filestack-rails/CONTRIBUTING.md

 9. Create new Pull Request

 At this point you're waiting on us.
-We like to at least comment on, if not accept, pull requests within three business days (and, typically, one business day).
-We may suggest some changes or improvements or alternatives.
+We like to at least give you feedback, if not just accept it, within a few days, depending on our internal priorities.

-Some things that will increase the chance that your pull request is accepted, taken straight from the Ruby on Rails guide:
+Some things that will increase the chance that your pull request is accepted is to follow the practices described on [Ruby style guide](https://github.com/bbatsov/ruby-style-guide), [Rails style guide](https://github.com/bbatsov/rails-style-guide) and [Better Specs](http://betterspecs.org/).

-* Use Rails idioms and helpers
-* Include tests that fail without your code, and pass with it
-* Update the documentation, the surrounding one, examples elsewhere, guides, whatever is affected by your contribution

-Syntax:

-* Two spaces, no tabs.
-* No trailing whitespace.
-Blank lines should not have any space.
-* Prefer &&/|| over and/or.
-* my_method(my_arg) not my_method( my_arg ) or my_method my_arg.
-* a = b and not a=b.
-* Follow the conventions you see used in the source already.

-And in case we didn't emphasize it enough: we love tests!